WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 8: Original images</em>
 </p>

-We loaded the original images in grayscale with a size of 128x128 px, then normalized all pixel values between 0 and 1.
+We loaded the original images in grayscale with a size of 128x128 pixels, then normalized all pixel values between 0 and 1.

 The images were converted into a 2D matrix with image as row and pixel value as column.